|

 segregates only slightly better than B.

-Chlorosilane purification and deposition steps (used by the IC industry) increase the purity to more than adequate levels for PV use (99.999999%), but they also increase the cost to unacceptable levels for PV manufacturers.
-The current price of polysilicon from the chlorosilane IC process is about $50/kg, while PV users have a target price of about $20.
-So, the Si PV industry has been using reject material from IC polysilicon and single-crystal production - material that is too impure for IC use but adequate for PV use.
-The IC industry now consumes about 20,000 metric tons of Si annually, and the PV industry uses about 3,000 metric tons.
-But as production techniques improve and the Si PV industry grows at a faster rate than the IC industry, the supply of reject material is becoming insufficient.
-This means that new sources of polysilicon will be needed (Mauk et al., 1997; Mitchell, 1998).
+Chlorosilane purification and deposition steps (used by the IC industry) increase the purity to more than adequate levels for PV use (99.999999%), but in the past the cost was unacceptable (>$50/kg) So, the Si PV industry used reject material from IC polysilicon and single-crystal production - material that is too impure for IC use but adequate for PV use.
+But as production techniques improved and the Si PV industry grew at a faster rate than the IC industry, the supply of reject material became insufficient.
+This drove an effort to develop new sources of polysilicon (Mauk et al., 1997; Mitchell, 1998).
 Demand first exceeded the supply of reject Si in 1996.
-The subsequent downturn in the IC industry temporarily relieved the PV feedstock shortage, but projections by one of the large polysilicon manufacturers indicate that the PV demand for reject Si will exceed the supply (8,000 metric tons/yr) by a factor of 2 to 4 by the year 2010 (Maurits, 1998).
+The subsequent downturn in the IC industry temporarily relieved the PV feedstock shortage, but projections indicated that the PV demand for reject Si would exceed the supply (8,000 metric tons/yr) by a factor of 2 to 4 by the year 2010 (Maurits, 1998).
 This does not represent a fundamental material shortage problem, because the technology, quartzite, and coke needed to make feedstock are in abundant supply.
-The issue is to supply feedstock with necessary but only sufficient purity (~99.999%) at an acceptable cost.
+The issue was to supply feedstock with necessary but only sufficient purity (~99.9999%) at an acceptable cost.
 The

 trichlorosilane (SiHCl3)